ravijanjam/BashScripts/travLStore1/Readme.md

 ## Folder Information based on Recursive Directory Traversal

-To loop through all the directories on the LServer and get the file count for a specific set of filters based on extensions type, date range and excluded directory list.
+To loop through all the directories starting from a given path and get the file count for a specific set of filters based on extensions type, date range and excluded directory list.

 **Filters** :
 ```excluded directories, startDate, endDate, starting path```